Skip to content

 Read description and download

-• The student can creatively elaborate and design a research plan adapted to a different research discipline (social sciences, economic sciences, natural sciences)
+• The student is able to elaborate and design a research plan adapted to a different research disciplines (social, economic, natural sciences).

-• The student is committed to find a balance between assertiveness and cooperation in the course of teamwork in research as a leader and as team member.
+• The student is committed to finding a balance between assertiveness and cooperation when involved in research teamwork as a leader or team member.

-• The student is open to perceive and accept the diversity of cultural and social context of research systems and practices.
+• The student is commited to perceiving and accepting the diversity of cultural and social context of research systems and practices.

-• The student is open for different research methods and is committed to finding consensus in an interdisciplinary research setting.
+• The student is commited to understanding different research methods and finding consensus in an interdisciplinary research setting.

-• The student endeavours to understand the interests and aspects of the different stakeholders and is ready to consider them in the research process.
+• The student is commited to understanding the interests and aspects of different stakeholders and considering them while engaging in the research process.

 Download lesson 5